pedroaraujo20/create-design-system/README.md

 - To create a `VERCEL_TOKEN`, see the doc of Vercel https://vercel.com/docs/rest-api#introduction/api-basics/authentication

+- Don't forget to create your `TURBO_TEAM` and add into the `.github/workflows/deploy-docs.yml` and `.github/workflows/release.yml`.

-- With all in hands, go to your project on github, Settings - Security - Secrets and variables - Actions - New repository secret and add each one that you created.
+- With all in hands, go to your project on github, `Settings - Security - Secrets and variables - Actions - New repository secret` and add each one that you created.
 Now everything should be ready.

 ### Example